 - Meet the eligibility requirements for Federal Financial Aid

-- Be employed in a low paying job (will be determined once application received).
+- Be employed in a low paying job - as determined by Federal Poverty and State Median Income Guidelines (will be determined once application received).

 - Be willing to take at least two or three courses per semester